Beta Help us improve: share your feedback on our new website.

 3D scan shows how HES is investigating climate change impacts at the World Heritage site in Orkney.

-a 3D model detailing the layout of Skara Brae shown from above, with small interlinked drystone rooms
+A 3D model detailing the layout of Skara Brae shown from above, with small interlinked drystone rooms

 It may be older than Stonehenge and even the Pyramids at Giza, but Historic Environment Scotland (HES) is bringing over 5,000 years of history at Skara Brae in Orkney into the 21st century with a new digital 3D model of the site.